Home Home

 Stephen Catton is Edwin's great-great grandson, and has compiled some information about his extremely talented ancestor, which I am proud to share with you here.

 Stephen has managed to locate the position of this famous ancient tree, which happens to be marked on one of the maps I have on display on this page of old map scans.
-The tree would've stood approximately where the row of houses have been erected that are visible in this Google Street View and the two old houses in the background of this painting can also still be seen from this Google Aerial View.
+The tree would've stood on the Brinklow Road (Google Street View), on the eastern corner of the modern day Hunter's Close and, rather pleasingly, the old houses in the background of this painting are still standing.

 Edwin Brown is often listed as E. Brown of Coventry or sometimes, mistakenly, as Edward Brown 1823-1877 in auction records.
 He worked mainly in the Coventry Area, painting Horses, Dogs, Farm Animals etc., also some landscapes, mostly signed E. Brown, Coventry.